JetBrains/teamcity-documentation/topics/difference-viewer.md

 To move between changes, use the next and previous change arrows and the red and green bars on the versions separator.

-If you want to switch to your IDE and explore a change in detail, click the __Open in the IDE__ button in the upper\-right corner of the window or select it in the pop\-up next to the file name.
+If you want to switch to your IDE and explore a change in detail, click the __Open in the IDE__ button in the upper-right corner of the window or select it in the pop\-up next to the file name.
 The file opens, and you will navigate to this particular change.

  __  __